Coherence and Entanglement in a Non-commutative Spacetime

 The paper is organized as follows.
 In Section \ref{sec:def_sym}, we revisit the formalization of deformed symmetries within a Hopf algebra model and the derivation of a Lindblad equation.
 In Section \ref{sec:two_part}, we construct a model of two quantum particles with two energy levels, incorporating an interaction term arising from the deformed composition of energy.
-In Section \ref{sec:quant_corr}, we analyze quantum correlations in this model.
+In Section \ref{sec:quant_corr}, we analyze quantum correlations in this model, explaining in more details the motivation and applications for each of them.
 In Section \ref{sec:diff_l}, we explore how the deformed Hamiltonian and the Lindblad term influence the interplay between these correlations.
 Finally, in Section \ref{sec:discussion}, we present our conclusions.
 Throughout the paper, we use natural units where $\hbar = c = 1$, implying that the Planck energy is the inverse of the Planck length.